matkoniecz/UnNetHackPlus/Dumping-grounds.md

 Demonic taunt	You frog-eating surrender monkey!
 False rumor	Gods are offended by those who polymorph themselves too often.
-False rumor	Grave digging can be a good road to wealth False rumor	Has anyone really been far even as decided to use even go want to do look more like?
-False rumor	Having a hard time against Demogorgon?
+False rumor	Grave digging can be a good road to wealth False rumor	Having a hard time against Demogorgon?
 Try zapping him with a wand of death False rumor	Help!
 I am being held captive in a fortune cookie factory!
-False rumor	Here lies Albert the...
-Oh no, this is a fortune cookie.
 False rumor	I heard that cockatrice corpses can't stone you if they're tinned.
 False rumor	I know what you did last summer...
 False rumor	If it looks like fruit juice and tastes like fruit juice... it is fruit juice.